Ella Mills

-Eleanor Laura Davan Mills (née Woodward; born 31 May 1991) is a British food writer and businesswoman, best known for the 'Deliciously Ella' food blog and brand.
+Eleanor Laura Davan Mills (née Woodward; born 31 May 1991) is a British food writer and businesswoman, best known for the plant-based 'Deliciously Ella' food blog and brand.
+On her mother's side she is part of the Sainsbury family.

 Early life and family

 Woodward was born on 31 May 1991 in Rugby, Warwickshire, England, the daughter of the politician Shaun Woodward and his wife Camilla, daughter of politician Tim Sainsbury and granddaughter of Lord Sainsbury, of the Sainsbury's supermarket owning family.

-After attending Rugby School, she graduated with a degree in history of art from the University of St Andrews in 2013.
+After attending Rugby School and Hurtwood House, Woodward graduated with a degree in history of art from the University of St Andrews in 2013.